DC-Cunningham/WebpageRefactor/README.md

-Monash Uni Full Flex Stack Coding Bootcamp
-Homework assignment: Week One ; Code Refactor

-Problem:
-Given a website with code that doesn't utilise semantic elements and have a good accessibility structure.

-Solution:
-Integrated semantic tags, cleaned css structure to remove unnecessary elements/classes/ids and restructured both HTML and CSS files to be neat and tidy.

-The requested work was as follows:

-01 HTML CSS Git: Code Refactor
-One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
-Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.
-Your task is to refactor an existing webpage to make it accessible.
-An important rule to follow when working with someone else's code is the Scout Rule:

-Always leave the code you are editing a little cleaner than you found it.

-To impress clients, you should always go the extra mile and improve their codebase for long term sustainability.
-Ensure that all links are functioning correctly and clean up the CSS to make it more efficient, consolidating CSS selectors and properties, organizing them to follow the semantic structure of the HTML elements, and including comments before each element or section of the page.

-User Story
-AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-Acceptance Criteria
-GIVEN a webpage meets accessibility standards
-WHEN I view the source code
-THEN I find semantic HTML elements
+# HORISEON webpage refactor

+## A refactor of the HORISEON website to follow accessibility standards

+By refactoring this website's HTML and CSS files the readability was increased.
+This allowed for better search engine optimisation.
+Improvement of the codebase also provided for long term sustainability of the webpage.

+The refactor checked:

+- that all links were functioning correctly,
+- that the CSS was tidied up to make it more efficient,
+- that CSS selectors and properties were efficiently and effectively consolidated,
-WHEN I view the structure of the HTML elements
+- that CSS followed the semantic structure of the HTML elements.

+Included with the process was the check, and restructure where necessary, of:

+- the existence of semantic HTML elements,
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
+- semantic HTML element structure being independent of styling and positioning,
-THEN I find accessible alt attributes
+- the existence of accessible alt attributes for all images,
-WHEN I view the heading attributes
-THEN they fall in sequential order
-WHEN I view the title element
-THEN I find a concise, descriptive title

-Review
-You are required to submit the following for review:

-The URL of the deployed application.

-The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+- sequential heading attributes, a concise and descriptive title.

+## License

+© 2020 Revolution Research Laboratories Pty.Ltd.
 All Rights Reserved.